 All artifacts have a standard set of information either auto-generated or provided by the developer like tag, category, version no, and changelog.

 Artifacts are created by developers using the project dashboard by invoking the create function of the respective artifact.
 The artifacts developed are published either:

 Artifact developers create the artifacts which are pushed to the EDN- pending approval of the EDN Admin.
-Each of the artifacts will go through the four stages: In Development, Unpublished, Rejected, and Approved which are self-explanatory.
+Each of the artifacts will go through four stages: In Development, Unpublished, Rejected, and Approved which are self-explanatory.

-The standard process remaining the same, each of the artifacts has a slightly different publishing flow as described here: Prefab, Project Shell, Template Bundle, and Themes.
+The standard process remains the same, each of the artifacts has a slightly different publishing flow as described here: Prefab, Project Shell, Template Bundle, and Themes.
 Once published, the artifacts can be viewed from the Artifacts Dialog and are available for use for the entire enterprise.
 The admins can manage the artifacts through the EDN dashboard itself.
 WaveMaker also allows EDN admins to import and export the enterprise artifacts using zip files.

 Enterprise Developer Network/Artifact Repository is a new feature in WaveMaker 10.
 Learn more.